DannyBen/rush-cli/doc/rush.md

 RUSH_ROOT
 --------------------------------------------------

-Locatino of the default base folder for cloning repositories.
+Location of the default base directory for cloning repositories.

 Default: ~/rush-repos